naistangz/Technical_Training/docs/Week7_VM/webservers.md

 ## Summary
 Can refer to hardware or software
-1. On **hardware side**, a web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files)
+- On **hardware side**, a web server is a computer that stores web server software and a website's component files (e.g. HTML documents, images, CSS stylesheets, and JavaScript files)
-2 It is connected to the Internet and supports physical data interchange with other devices connected to the web.
+- It is connected to the Internet and supports physical data interchange with other devices connected to the web.
-3. On the **software** side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.
+- On the **software** side, a web server includes several parts that control how web users access hosted files, at minimum an HTTP server.
-4. An HTTP server is a piece of software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).
+- An HTTP server is a piece of software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).
 It can be accessed through the domain names (like `mozilla.org`) of websites it stores, and delivers their content to the end-user's device.
+- Can satisfy client requests on the World Wide Web
+- They process incoming network requests over HTTP and other protocols.
+- Primary function is to store, process and deliver web pages to clients.

 <img src='https://mdn.mozillademos.org/files/8659/web-server.svg' alt='http protocol img'>